 Being a travel nurse is a great way to grow your experience and learn on the job.
 What if your dream travel assignment is asking for certifications you don’t have?
 Don’t sweat.
 You’ll get training in nursing and financial assistance for the cost of licensing and certifications!

 Degrees and Certifications

-Keeping up with the world of licensing and certification can be intimidating.
+Keeping up with the world of RN license and certification can be intimidating.
 Degrees and certifications depend on your modality and specialty but getting compliant for your home state and others you want to travel to are easier as a medical professional.
-Compliance experts work with your recruiter and the facility to ensure that you have all the relevant credentials required for any and all travel jobs.
+Compliance experts work with your recruiter and the facility to ensure that you have all the relevant credentials required for your next job.

 Some of your compliance requirements are the same across the board, but there are others that will depend on your specialty in nursing.

 - Occupational health records: Required immunizations and health examinations